Covariant phase space and $L_\infty$ algebras: Examples

 If the sigmoid acts through multiplication by $\sigma(x)$, the $\sigma^i_j$ may be written as

 After integrating the delta functions and summing the Lorentz and Lie algebra indices, the commutator of $Q_{ij}$ with $\sigma^i_j$ reduces to the commutator

 This is the form of the operator $[Q_\Phi,\sigma]$ in Yang-Mills theory.
 It depends on $\Phi$ through the appearance of $A_\mu$ in the gauge covariant derivative.
-Plugging into \eq{Omegabasis}, terms with two derivatives of the sigmoid drop out for symmetry reasons.
+Substituting this into \eq{Omegabasis}, contributions with two derivatives of the sigmoid drop out for symmetry reasons.
 Factoring out $\d_\mu\sigma$ from the remaining terms gives

 where